tomswift98/tex/main.md

 $\rho_1$ is upstream flowing fluid density

-$T_b$ is base temperature, usually 60F, or more specifically 60.0068749F for API 2540
+$T_b$ is base temperature, usually 60F, or more specifically 60.0068749 /degree F for API 2540
 :::